lucychambers/pepperrage/_posts/2017-02-20-spice-storage.md

 ### Here's a quick thought on a better way to store spices...

-Buy some little transparent rectangular bags.
+Buy some little transparent rectangular bags online.
 They should be relatively robust, so get ones made of the thickest plastic you can find.
+Ours are 100x150mm.

 Make a little tray just wide enough to hold them.
 We made ours out of cardboard and tape, as you can see, but you can find a more elegant solution if you like!